unixorn/works-with-home-assistant/README.md

 ## Introduction

-This is a list of devices that work with [Home Assistant](https://www.home-assistant.io/) with minimal aggravation.
+This is a list of devices and software that work with [Home Assistant](https://www.home-assistant.io/) with minimal aggravation.

 - If you have to reflash a device to use it with HA, please add that to the **Notes** column.
 - If you need to add a plugin to Home Assistant before it can be used, add that to **Notes** too.
 - If it requires the devices connect to an internet server, even just for initial configuration, **please add that to the Notes for the device**.
 I want it easy to see which devices won't brick if the vendor goes out of business and also aren't vulnerable to some jackass hacking the company's servers.
 - If the device can be reflashed to make it independent of internet servers, please add that to that entry's notes column, preferably with a link to the instructions.
+- Please also add entries for tools, tutorials and utilities.
+Things like zigbee2mqtt, Node Red, and other software you can run that interact with or supplement Home Assistant's functionality definitely belong in this list.

 ### Things to think about before choosing between WiFi, Zigbee and Z-Wave